STUN: History

-STUN was first announced in RFC 3489.
+STUN was first announced in RFC 3489 in 2003.
 The original specification specified an algorithm to characterize NAT behavior according to the address and port mapping behavior.
 This algorithm is not reliably successful and only applicable to a subset of NAT devices deployed.
 The algorithm consists of a series of tests to be performed by an application.
 When the path through the diagram ends in a red box, UDP communication is not possible and when the path ends in a yellow or green box, communication is possible.
 The methods of RFC 3489 proved too unreliable to cope with the plethora of different NAT implementations and application scenarios encountered in production networks.
 The STUN protocol and method were updated in RFC 5389, retaining many of the original specifications as a subset of methods, but removing others.
+They have then been updated again in RFC 8489.

-The title was changed in a specification of an updated set of methods published as RFC 5389, retaining the same acronym.
+The title was changed in a specification of an updated set of methods published as RFC 5389 in 2008, retaining the same acronym.